edmundwright/google-sheets-clone/docs/schema.md

 ---------------|-----------|-----------------------
-id             | integer   | not null, primary key spreadsheet_id | integer   | not null, foreign key (references spreadsheets) contents       | string    | not null (contains JSON array, with each element being a string or integer represenation of cell)
+id             | integer   | not null, primary key spreadsheet_id | integer   | not null, foreign key (references spreadsheets) contents       | string    | not null (contains JSON array, with each element being a string or integer representation of cell)